 Get a quote

-Excess and surplus (E&S) lines insurance
+Excess & surplus lines insurance explained

 Excess and surplus (E&S) insurance is a type of insurance policy that's sold by E&S insurers.
 Often, an E&S policy can cover people that other carriers – sometimes called standard or admitted carriers – can't cover.
 For example, a standard carrier might not offer you a policy if your application shows insuring you is too risky.
 This can happen if you: